dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 {% highlight dafny %}
 module StackSpecification {
+{% endhighlight %}

-  // Most clients, including clients of implementations, get no details.
+Most clients, including clients of implementations, get no details.
-  // This means that _all_ they know about stacks is what the two lemmas
+This means that _all_ they know about stacks is what the two lemmas describe.

-  // describe.
+{% highlight dafny %}
   export
-    // The operations on a stack.
     provides StackModel, PushModel, PopModel, EmptyModel, IsEmptyModel
-    // The properties of those operations.
     provides PushPopVal, PushPopStack
+{% endhighlight %}

-  // Implementation modules can access the definition of the model
-  // operations, to allow proofs of equivalence, by importing the
+Implementation modules can access the definition of the model operations, to allow proofs of equivalence, by importing the `Private` export set.

-  // `Private export set.
+{% highlight dafny %}
   export Private
     reveals StackModel, PushModel, PopModel, EmptyModel, IsEmptyModel
     provides PushPopVal, PushPopStack
+{% endhighlight %}

-  // We provide a concrete type to model a stack for simplicity of
-  // proof, since Dafny knows how to prove things about sequences.
-Note,
+We provide a concrete type to model a stack for simplicity of proof, since Dafny knows how to prove things about sequences.
+Note, however, that most clients don't get to see what this type is.

+{% highlight dafny %}
-  // however, that most clients don't get to see what this type is. type StackModel<T> = seq<T>
+  type StackModel<T> = seq<T>
+{% endhighlight %}

+To check to see whether a stack is empty, check that the length of the model sequence is 0.

+{% highlight dafny %}
-  // Check to see whether a stack is empty. ghost function IsEmptyModel<T>(stk: StackModel<T>) : bool {
+  ghost function IsEmptyModel<T>(stk: StackModel<T>) : bool
+  {
     |stk| == 0
   }
+{% endhighlight %}

+To construct an empty stack, construct an empty sequence.
+This is always empty.

+{% highlight dafny %}
-  // Construct an empty stack (and ensure that it's empty). ghost function EmptyModel<T>() : StackModel<T>
+  ghost function EmptyModel<T>() : StackModel<T>
     ensures(IsEmptyModel(EmptyModel<T>()))
   {
     []
   }
+{% endhighlight %}

-  // Push an item onto the stack, ensuring that it's non-empty as a
+To push an item onto the stack, append it to the model sequence.
+It will always be non-empty as a result.

-  // result.
+{% highlight dafny %}
   ghost function PushModel<T>(stk: StackModel<T>, val : T) : StackModel<T>
     ensures !IsEmptyModel(PushModel(stk, val))
   {
     [val] + stk
   }
+{% endhighlight %}

-  // Pop an item from a non-empty stack, yielding both an item and the
-  // rest of the stack.
+To pop an item from a non-empty stack, return both the first element of the sequence and the rest of the sequence.

+{% highlight dafny %}
   ghost function PopModel<T>(stk: StackModel<T>) : (T, StackModel<T>)
     requires !IsEmptyModel(stk)
   {
     (stk[0], stk[1..])
   }
+{% endhighlight %}

-  // The first core property of stacks, for use by clients.
-Pushing and
+The first core property of stacks is that pushing and then popping yields the pushed value.

+{% highlight dafny %}
-  // then popping yields the pushed value. lemma PushPopVal<T>(stk: StackModel<T>, val : T)
+  lemma PushPopVal<T>(stk: StackModel<T>, val : T)
     ensures PopModel(PushModel(stk, val)).0 == val {}
+{% endhighlight %}

-  // The second core property of stacks, for use by clients.
-Pushing and
+The second core property of stacks is that pushing and then popping yields the original stack.

+{% highlight dafny %}
-  // then popping yields the original stack. lemma PushPopStack<T>(stk: StackModel<T>, val : T)
+  lemma PushPopStack<T>(stk: StackModel<T>, val : T)
     ensures PopModel(PushModel(stk, val)).1 == stk {}
 }